 The Japanese government pledged in October 2020 to achieve carbon neutrality by 2050.
-Moreover, at the climate change summit in April 2021, it announced a greenhouse gas reduction target of 46% below fiscal 2013 levels by fiscal 2030, and the Strategic Energy Plan is being reviewed to achieve these targets.
+Moreover, at the climate change summit in April 2021, it announced a greenhouse gas reduction target of 46% below fiscal 2013 levels by fiscal 2030.
+Taking these targets into account, the 6th Strategic Energy Plan, which was announced in October 2021, sets out energy policies to achieve carbon neutrality by 2050, with a 46% reduction in fiscal 2030.

-Facility configuration based on S+3E
+• Facility configuration based on S+3E

-Under these circumstances, with priority given to Safety (S), we are committed to seeking optimum, well-balanced combination of our power sources to simultaneously achieve 3E, namely Energy security, Economy, and Environmental conservation.
-Specific measures include introducing renewable energy and using nuclear energy both to the maximum, as well as decarbonizing thermal power generation.
+With decarbonization movements gaining momentum, energy supply fails to keep up with demand.
+We therefore give top priority to Safety (S) while seeking an optimum, well-balanced combination of power sources to simultaneously achieve 3E, namely Energy security, Economy, and Environmental conservation.
+Specific measures include transforming renewable energy into the main power source, leveraging nuclear power to the fullest, achieving zero carbon in thermal power generation and using zero-carbon hydrogen.